 Retirees should fully examine any retirement plan thoroughly.
 In the case of annuities, the buyer cannot put all of his or her assets in just one basket.
 A good rule of thumb is to only put enough assets into a well thought out annuity strategy to guarantee that basic monthly income requirements are protected.
 For instance, if the retiree needs $5,000 per month to maintain their desired lifestyle and has $3,200 per month coming in from Social Security and a pension, a workable strategy might be to invest in an annuity that will provide them with the $1,800 monthly shortfall they need on a guaranteed basis, backed by the claims paying ability of the insurer.

 There are a variety of annuity products available, but only a licensed insurance professional can sell annuities.
 In order to get the most out of this type of income strategy in a retirement plan, retirees should look for an independent agent who is an expert income planner and has access to quality annuity products.

-To schedule a time to discuss your financial future and the possible role of insurance or investments in your financial strategy, contact us at firstname.lastname@example.org or call us at (805) 845-4847 today!
-We have offices in Santa Barbara, Oxnard, Pasadena, Los Angeles and Westlake Village to meet with you by appointment.
-Proudly Serving Southern California retirees for over 22 years!
+To schedule a time to discuss your financial future and your financial strategy, contact us at email@example.com or call us at (805) 845-4847.
+Licensed for Insurance in California, Nevada, Oregon and Arizona.

 It can be difficult to make financial decisions without access to information.
 If you have questions or concerns about your current retirement strategy, feel free to contact us using the form below.